 She went from sounding like an authority on the matter, to someone completely unsure of what she just boldly proclaimed, all in response to a friendly question.
 She didn’t know why she even believed what she had just stated.
 And this is very common.
 Critics make all kinds of claims about Jesus and the Bible that they are often unprepared to back up with any kind of evidence.

 Well, this gave me the opportunity to explain to Monica that there’s no evidence any of the New Testament books were written down three hundred years after Jesus.
-And there’s good evidence most of the New Testament was written down before AD 70.
+And there is good evidence most of the New Testament was written down before AD 70.

 For example, the New Testament Scriptures are absolutely silent regarding the destruction of the Jewish temple by the Romans in AD 70.
 The destruction of the Jewish temple in Jerusalem in AD 70 was one of the most significant events in all of Jewish history.
-Flavius Josephus tells us in his War of the Jews, that the Roman soldiers destroyed the Jewish temple as well as the entire city of Jerusalem.
+Flavius Josephus tells us in his book, War of the Jews, that the Roman soldiers destroyed the Jewish temple as well as the entire city of Jerusalem.
 In the process, Josephus says 1.1 million people died, and that the Romans carried away 97,000 people as prisoners (War of the Jews, Book 6, Chapter 9:3).
 The silence of the New Testament authors regarding this event strongly suggests their writings were largely completed prior to this event.
-Allow me to illustrate.

 Let’s imagine you go to a friend’s house tonight to watch a football game with some friends.
 Upon arrival, you plop down on their comfy living room couch, waiting for the others to show up.
 While you’re snacking on chips and guacamole, you notice a book on the coffee table addressing the history of New York City.
 You flip through the whole book and you realize by the end that there was not a single mention of the destruction of the World Trade Center on September 11, 2001.
 Question for you.
 Could you confidently assume the book was written prior to that infamous date?
 Yes!